majorlue/pelops-bot/README.md

 ### Bot Access

 As the project is new, the bot isn't in very many servers.
-You can invite it to your own server using **[this link (click)](https://discord.com/api/oauth2/authorize?client_id=1082499786067935232&permissions=414464658496&scope=applications.commands%20bot)** if you have admin permissions If not, you can contact a server mod/admin about it.
+If you have admin permissions, you can add Pelops to your own server using **[this link (click)](https://discord.com/api/oauth2/authorize?client_id=1082499786067935232&permissions=414464658496&scope=applications.commands%20bot)**.
+If not, you can contact a server mod/admin about it.
 I can't add the bot to individual servers, so don't contact me about it.

 > Thanks for reading, have a great day!<br>- Major